ocaml/opam/doc/pages/Manual.md

   the file format version.
 - <a id="dotconfigfield-file-depends">`file-depends: [ "[" <string> <string> "]" ... ]`</a>:
-  when a package defines `absolute-filename` - `hash` bindings using this field, on state-changing operations, opam will check that the file at the given path still exists and has the given hash.
+  when a package defines `absolute-filename` - `hash` bindings using this field, on state-changing operations, <span class="opam">opam</span> will check that the file at the given path still exists and has the given hash.
 This can be used to guarantee the consistency of packages that rely on system-wide files or system packages when those are changed, _e.g._ by `apt-get upgrade`.
 The user will be warned if the